Central Communications Center

 The instructional handbook and required forms can be accessed online in the Forms Library.
 Please contact the IRB Director if you have any questions or concerns.

 Note: Applicants must under go Background Screening.
 Please use form number IG/BSU-002 and IG/BSU-003.
 The Requester for part B of form number IG/BSU-002 is the IRB Director (see contact information below).

 Please note: Documents have recently been updated.

-Emailed IRB submissions will not be accepted.
 Reports, grant applications, or IRB applications for other agencies will not be accepted in place of the required information in the specified format.

 Should you have any questions regarding the completion of the forms, or which parts are not applicable to your protocol, please contact the IRB Director.